googleapis/google-cloud-java/README.md

 ### Preview

 Here is a code snippet showing a simple usage example of TraceServiceClient.
-The example assumes that either default application credentials or a valid API key are available.
+The example assumes that either Application Default
+Credentials or a valid API key are available.
 Note that you must [supply credentials](#authentication) and a project ID if running this snippet elsewhere.
 ```java
  try (TraceServiceClient traceServiceClient = TraceServiceClient.create()) {